linghui-wu/dietary-restricted-food-search/README.md

 ### 3. Accomplishment

-We initially planned to develop a grocery search engine catering to individuals with dietary restrictions.
-After scraping and cleaning data from Whole Foods, Trader Joe's, and Instacart websites, we successfully built a database containing product and store information and a user-interactive interface that implement keywords queries based on food ingredients, nutrition contents, dietary labels, and store information.
+Our project aims to develop a grocery search engine catering to individuals' dietary restrictions.
 We have achieved the primary goal of this project.
+We successfully built a database containing product and store information and a user-interactive interface that implement keywords queries based on food ingredients, nutrition contents, dietary labels, and store information.

-However, there are still some aspects we can make further improvements:
+However, here are some aspects we can further improve:

 - Provide more detailed dietary labels

-Due to the variation on how product information is documented in each website and the broad definition of those dietary labels, we only considered  "organic", "vegan", "dairy-free", and "kosher".
-However, we may identify more features by performing content analysis on the ingredients, such as distinguishing "vegan" foods from "vegetarian" ones.
+Due to the broad definition of dietary labels and different documentations on each website, we only took  "organic", "vegan", "dairy-free", and “kosher" into considerations.
+However, we may identify more dietary labels through content analysis on the ingredients.

 - Offer more precise store locations

-For now, the program can only provide consumers with nearby grocery stores by their zip code and finding stores that share the same first four-digit zipcode.
-However, we hope to convert the store address into longitude and latitude and utilize Google Map API to calculate a more precise distance between the target store and the user.
+For now, our project can provide nearby stores by querying users’ zipcode and find stores that share first four-digit zipcode.
+We hope to convert store addresses to longitude and latitude and utilize Google Map API to calculate precise distances between the target store and the user.

-- Design a more attractive and user-friendly web interface
+- Design a more attractive and user-friendly interface

-Due to our limited knowledge about web development, we implemented the UI primarily based on the codes in the previous assignment.
-With more in-depth learning on HTML and front-end development, we hope to display thorough details of each product neatly.
+Due to limited practice on web development, we implemented the UI primarily based on previous assignment.
+With more in-depth learning, we hope to display thorough details of each product neatly.